 Tall and powerful in build, he was tireless in the field.
-I have seen him wade the marshes and roam the prairie from daylight to dark and then prepare specimens all night.
+I Have seem him wade the marshes and roam the prairie from daylight to dark and then prepare specimens all night.
 This would not be just an occasional spell, but a regular programme two or three times a week when migration was at its height.

 - Obituary by B.W.Cartwright and A.G.Lawrence, Canadian Field Naturalist, volume 43, page 132, September 1929